Continvvm/continuum/docs/_tutorials/scenarios_suites/HuggingFace.rst

     scenario = HuggingFaceContinual(multi_nli, split_field="genre", increment=1)
     print(len(scenario), scenario.nb_classes)

-    for dataset in scenario:
+    for task_dataset in scenario:
-        print(dataset)
+        print(task_dataset)

+Note that all `task_dataset`s are also HuggingFace's datasets.
+So any functions you used to apply one those (filtering, tokenization, etc.) you can still do it.

 HuggingFace Fellowship